 Arriving in Bruges was magical, exactly how I had imagined it.
 We immediately threw our luggage in the room and ran straight out the door; we couldn’t wait to go and explore!
 Staying at the NH Brugge turned out to be in the perfect location, only a stone’s throw away from the centre of Bruges.

 The winter sun was fading fast, but that didn’t matter everything was shining under the moonlight and stars.
 It made everything look more magical and romantic.
-I may have been drunk on the free chocolate samples at this point, but the Belfry of Bruges was a majestic sight, like a medieval skyscraper, you did feel like you were in the 13th century.
+I may have been drunk on the free chocolate samples at this point, but the Belfry of Bruges was a majestic sight, like a medieval skyscraper.
+You really did feel like you were in the 13th century.
 After spending the rest of the evening hunting for more chocolate we staggered back to the hotel, clutching our stomachs for an early night.

 Day two started early and in search of coffee and pastries.
 We stumbled on the Gingerbread Tea Room, a small independent coffee and cake shop, located down a little back lane but still close to the centre of Bruges.
 Despite its tiny size, the atmosphere was warm and welcoming, even cosy I would say.
 The staff apparently loved working there as they went the extra mile with every customer and always had a smile on their face.
 We even got treated to an extra little something with our cups of coffee, and you guessed it more free chocolate.
 A must see if you are looking for a warm drink in a quiet and quaint gem.